Wednesday, December 24, 2014

 Maat Wearing Feather of Truth

 It would seem that living in the truth should create a certain lightness of being.
-True is ultimately from root *deru- / *drew- "be firm, solid, steadfast", like a tree.
+True is ultimately said to be from root *deru- / *drew- "be firm, solid, steadfast", like a tree.
 Tree is from PIE root *drew-o-, from deru- "oak".
 Feathers are not strong and trees are not light.
 How, then, is the truth solid yet light?

 Jesus was no Goliath, some argue that he was, in fact, small in stature, however, Jesus claimed to be THE truth (John 14:6).
 God often works in this way; showing that his chosen, whom are the greatest, appear to be the least, or the most humble.